abinit/abinit/INSTALL_EasyBuild.md

 to activate the 8.10.3 executable compiled with the intel toolchain 2018b.
-The bad news is that all the available versions are rather old so we have to use EasyBuild command line interface to build a more recent version.
+The bad news is that all the available versions are rather old so we have to use the EasyBuild command line interface to build a more recent version.

 To build software with EasyBuild, we need the `eb` python script.
 If `eb` is not already in $PATH, you will get the following error message: